-Will Become Next City Attorney on Admission to Md.
-Bar
+Will Become Next City Attorney on Admission to Maryland Bar

 The Rockville Mayor and Council appointed Virginia attorney Robert E. Dawson as the city’s corporate counsel at their Monday, June 19 meeting, a title he will hold until he is admitted to the Maryland Bar, when he will officially become Rockville’s new city attorney.